 There is no data on the carcinogenic potential of these chemicals.
 The main metabolite MEKO is considered to be carcinogenic based on the increased incidence of liver tumours in rats and mice following chronic inhalation exposures.
 Based on the read across to the metabolite MEKO but considering differences in physicochemical properties, chemicals in this group are suspected to have carcinogenic potential, warranting hazard classification.
+A harmonised GHS classification for these chemicals is under consideration in Europe.
+If further information supporting a different classification becomes available as part of this process, a future AICIS evaluation of the carcinogenicity classification may be required.

 No inhalation data are available for these chemicals.
 MEKO silanes are significantly less volatile compared to MEKO.
 Inhalation is not expected to be a significant exposure pathway to the MEKO silanes themselves.
 However, MEKO is a major decomposition product of these chemicals in the presence of moisture.
-The metabolite MEKO causes damage to the nasal epithelium after short term oral and inhalation exposures.
+MEKO causes damage to the nasal epithelium after short term oral and inhalation exposures.
 The lowest adverse effect concentration (LOAEC) for these effects after short term exposures to MEKO was 108 mg/m3.
 Although data are not sufficient to read across this classification for specific target organ toxicity (single exposure) to these chemicals, effects on the nasal epithelium would be expected if sufficient exposure to MEKO as a decomposition product occurs.